Meet the Pop-Up Chapel Ministers

-The weddings performed at the Pop-Up Chapel were officiated by a total of 12 ministers, and the Universal Life Church Monastery is honored to have ordained eight of them.
+The weddings performed at the Pop-Up Chapel were officiated by a total of 12 ministers, and the Universal Life Church Ministries is honored to have ordained eight of them.
 The ULC is always happy to meet with its ministers, see them perform ministerial duties, get to know them, and to hear about ceremonies they have performed in or been a part of in the past.
 The Pop-Up Chapel was a welcome opportunity for the ULC to do all of the above.

 The vibrant and interesting ULC ministers we had the pleasure of meeting are briefly profiled below.
 Give their stories a once-over and, if you would like to congratulate them on a job well done or thank them for championing marriage equality, do not hesitate to e-mail them.